 Emma’s responsibilities include overseeing the Flexible Jobs Index and directing Timewise’s innovation programmes, testing new ways to make flexible jobs better and unlock more quality jobs to flexibility.
 She is frequently invited to comment on the evolving world of work for broadcast and national press.

-At Timewise, Charlotte provides market analysis, consultancy and training for corporate and public sector clients.
+At Timewise, Charlotte designs and oversees our research and innovation projects and provides consultancy advice to both corporate and public sector clients.

 Contact Charlotte at Charlotte.Gascoigne@timewisefoundation.org.uk.